 One takes place in Atropos between McCullum the salvager and Eisenbeiss, the self-styled chamberlain of His Serene Highness, which results in McCullum being severely wounded and nearly scuttling the ship's mission before it even reaches their destination.
 Hornblower is incensed.

 Early-Installment Weirdness: Readers following the series in chronological order rather than publishing order may scratch their heads when the opening paragraph of Beat to Quarters, the first published book, suggests that Lt.
 Bush has only just gotten to know Captain Hornblower in the last few months.

 Earn Your Happy Ending: The short story "The Last Encounter" is set after Hornblower's retirement at the rank of Admiral with his son grown and successful, comfortably settled with his wife Barbara.
-It's one of the only times in the entire series where Hornblower appears to be happy, lacking any of the "pitiless analysis" he applied to all of his actions and motivations while he was in active service.
+Hornblower being Hornblower, he quickly adds some reservations to his present state of contentedness, but at least this time they're worries about external forces of war and politics rather than the "pitiless self-analysis" he employed during active service.

 Embarrassing First Name: Hornblower thinks his first name is pompous and ludicrous.
 He prefers not to use it and signs his personal correspondence with a discreet 'H.'